-- ii) When the advertisements relate to a specific land use, they shall be located within a reasonable distance of, and only show thereon the name and nature of the distance or direction to the premises to which they relate. - iii) The location, siting and illumination of each advertisement shall be to the satisfaction of the Authority, having regard to the grade and alignment of streets, the location of street junctions, the location of nearby buildings and the preservation of the amenities of the surrounding area.
+- i) Each advertisement shall not exceed 3 square metres in area. - ii) When the advertisements relate to a specific land use, they shall be located within a reasonable distance of, and only show thereon the name and nature of the distance or direction to the premises to which they relate. - iii) The location, siting and illumination of each advertisement shall be to the satisfaction of the Authority, having regard to the grade and alignment of streets, the location of street junctions, the location of nearby buildings and the preservation of the amenities of the surrounding area.

-All development applications within 15 metres of a waterbody or watercourse or that may otherwise have a negative effect on the environment shall be subject to the review and approval of the Department of Environment, Water Resources Division.
+All development applications within 15 metres of a waterbody or watercourse or that may otherwise have a negative effect on the environment shall be subject to the review and approval of the Department of Environment and Conservation.